SALajes/FEUP_COMP/README.txt

     - all variables are declared before any statement (globals are declared before methods are defined);
     - '&&' and '!' operators' children must be of type boolean or return boolean;
     - '+', '-', '*', '/' and '<' operators' children must be of type integer or return integer;
-    - a non-static class must be called by initializing a variable of the same class -- 'this' can only be used when within a static method of the class;
+    - a non-static class must be called by initializing a variable of the same class -- 'this' can only be used when within a non-static method of the class;
-    - when a class A extends class B, A may import and use methods of B using the same linguo or creating a object of type B and calling the function (as long as it is imported)
+    - when a class A extends class B, A may import and use methods of B using the same lingo or creating a object of type B and calling the function (as long as it is imported)
     - when a static method of class B is imported ('import B.method(<type>) <type>'), this should be used calling: B.method(<args>);
     - 'length' property is only applicable to arrays;
     - conditions in 'while' and 'if' statements must return boolean;